openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 ### Operational Aspects of API Extensions

-- Since the `DefaultRouterPlacement` field is part of the status of the Ingress config CR, it is clear that users should not modify this field.
+- Since the `DefaultPlacement` field is part of the status of the Ingress config CR, it is clear that users should not modify this field.

 - This API change only affects the defaulting behavior of the `IngressController`